 - Complete a monthly count of vaccine and diluent doses prior to ordering.
-This will ensure enough vaccine inventory to meet the needs of the facility, and is useful for checking accuracy of balance of doses in IRIS or stock record. - VFC program providers tracking inventory in IRIS should print an inventory list from IRIS at least monthly to verify actual inventory in refrigerator/freezer.
+This will ensure enough vaccine inventory to meet the needs of the facility, and is useful for checking accuracy of balance of doses in IRIS or stock record - VFC program providers tracking inventory in IRIS should print an inventory list from IRIS at least monthly to verify actual inventory in refrigerator/freezer.
 IRIS vaccine inventories should match actual refrigerator/freezer vaccine counts.
-If inventory discrepancies are identified, an inventory hand count should be conducted weekly. - Rotate vaccine and check expiration dates. - Expiration dates vary by type of vaccine or diluent and lot number.
-Expiration dates should be checked at least monthly and stock should be rotated to ensure the soonest to expire is in front.
+If inventory discrepancies are identified, an inventory hand count should be conducted weekly - Rotate vaccine and check expiration dates - Expiration dates vary by type of vaccine or diluent and lot number.
+Expiration dates should be checked regularly and stock should be rotated to ensure the soonest to expire is in front.
+CDC best practice is to rotate weekly and whenever new vaccine is received.
 Expiration dates that list only month and year are viable through the last day of the month.
-Multi-dose vials of vaccine shall be administered until the expiration date printed on the vial or vaccine package unless otherwise noted in the vaccine package insert. - Keep public (VFC) vaccine separate from private vaccine and clearly label both.
-Train staff to distinguish VFC vaccine from private stock. - Order vaccines in the appropriate amounts. - Avoid stockpiling or inventory buildup. - Maintain adequate inventories of VFC and private vaccine to eliminate occurrences of borrowing or transferring vaccine. - Report VFC vaccine that will not be used and will expire within two to three months to the Iowa VFC Program at 1-800-831-6293, ext.
-4.
+Multi-dose vials of vaccine shall be administered until the expiration date printed on the vial or vaccine package unless otherwise noted in the vaccine package insert - Keep public (VFC) vaccine separate from private vaccine and clearly label both.
+Train staff to distinguish VFC vaccine from private stock - Order vaccines in the appropriate amounts - Avoid stockpiling or inventory buildup - Maintain adequate inventories of VFC and private vaccine to eliminate occurrences of borrowing or transferring vaccine - Report VFC vaccine that will not be used and will expire within two to three months to the lowa VFC Program at 1-800-831-6293, ext.
+4